Try Tap to Pay with Zeller App

 After the events of recent years, Australians have never been hungrier for rich experiences: for delicious food, vibrant music, eclectic market shopping, and other in-person experiences.
 Yet there’s one thing you can guarantee no event attendee will have missed: queues.
-While the average Australian spends approximately five months queuing in their lifetime, it only takes a few minutes to exhaust their patience; 73% of customers will abandon a queue if they are forced to wait longer than five minutes in line.

-The impact goes beyond lost sales — your event’s brand sentiment could be damaged.
+The impact of queuing goes beyond lost sales — your event’s brand sentiment could be damaged.
 If attendees need to wait in line for more than a few minutes, their impression of the entire event can become soured by that single experience.

 On the other hand, short lines keep customers happy, give them more time to browse, increase the likelihood of repeat purchases, and boost their overall satisfaction.